sarinabloodgood/hiring-engineers/README.md

 You can utilize [any OS/host](https://app.datadoghq.com/account/settings#agent) to complete this exercise.
 However, we recommend one of the following approaches:

-* Spin up a fresh linux VM via Vagrant or other tools so that you don’t run into any OS or dependency issues.
+* Spin up a fresh Linux VM via Vagrant or other tools so that you don’t run into any OS or dependency issues.
 [Here are instructions](https://github.com/jeremy-lq/hiring-engineers/blob/tech-writer/README.md#vagrant) for setting up a Vagrant Ubuntu LTS VM.
 * You can utilize a Containerized approach with Docker for Linux and our dockerized Datadog Agent image.

 Then, [sign up for Datadog](https://app.datadoghq.com/signup) (use “Datadog Recruiting Candidate” in the “Company” field), and get the Agent reporting metrics from your local machine.